puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/preview-help.md

 If '--assert' is not specified the command will exit with 0 if the two compilations succeeded, -2 if the baseline compilation failed (a catalog could not be produced), and -3 if the preview compilation did not produce a catalog.
+Files not produced may either not exist, or be empty.

 If '--assert' is set to 'equal', the command will exit with -4 if the two catalogs are not equal.